diegomacario/Super-Sunshine/README.md

  super_sunshine.exe scene.txt
  ```

-The scene description language used by this project is very simple.
+The scene description language developed for this project is very simple.
 In terms of syntax, all you need to know is that each line of a scene description can contain a single command, and that they all follow this format:
  ```sh
  command parameter1 parameter2 ...
  ```